AndyMasc/Document-Digitizer/README.md

 ## AI

-AI was utilized to help make this project - although, mainly for debugging.
+AI was utilized to help make this project - although, for debugging.
 It was utilized to debug why formatting of the original image "broke" when converted to a PDF and how to fix it.
-Also utilized to debug why the Pytesseract model was not being installed properly on my computer.
+Also utilized to debug why the Pytesseract model was not being installed properly on my computer, and created the scanner image on the upload page.

 ---